Awakening the Goddess – An Introduction to Shri Vidya (Part 1)

 Wandering from teacher to teacher, studio to studio, yoga center to yoga center, ashram to ashram trying to collect more and more knowledge and/or experiences is a stage on the path.
 However, the quicker you can find clarity and commit to one teaching, one practice and one teacher the better.
 Real yoga involves a trinity: Guru, Shisyha and Shastra.
 The Teacher (Guru) teaches the student (Shishya) a particular means to liberation, which is often outlined in a sacred text (Shastra) of their lineage.

 Making this commitment is a milestone on your journey.
-Yet, very few people make it this far.
-In many traditions, this commitment is ritualized through an initiation ceremony (Diksha) to mark this junction on the path and the impending emergence into the Light.
+Yet, very few people will make it this far.
+In many traditions, this commitment is often ritualized through an initiation ceremony (Diksha) to mark this junction on the path and the impending emergence into the Light.

 Yet how can you climb up a mountain if you never stay on one path?
 Only a fool would try to climb Mount Everest by going up all the routes in turn.
 The ascent is difficult enough just following one path.
-Why exhaust yourself and dissipate your energy going up halfway, descending to basecamp and then trying another path because you want to see if the snow is also white on the other side of the mountain?
+Why exhaust yourself and dissipate your energy going up halfway, descending to base camp and then trying another path because you want to see if the snow is also white on the other side of the mountain?
 This precious human birth is very short and cannot be wasted in aimless pursuits.

 This lack of commitment is a symptom of the monkey-mind and indicates a lack of focus and fear.
-Conquer your fears, develop faith and focus (Shraddha), first in your Self and secondarily on your human teachers, and be free.

-This commitment comes in its own time and cannot be forced— so never fear that we will ever ask you to choose us or our approach if you ever attend our retreats, training or do seva here.
+This commitment comes in its own time and cannot be forced – so never fear that we will ever ask you to choose us or our approach if you ever attend our retreats, training or do seva here.
 If it is your way you will know in your heart when the time is right.

 In the meantime, while you are with us, do your best not to wander around too far.
 Spend your time here trying to understand deeply what Shri Vidya is so that you may come to understand if it is your way.
 If you don’t give it enough time or attention it will simply evade you yet again.
-Shri Vidya is exceedingly elusive and to be reading this and learning even a little bit about it indicates that She has likely sought you out before.